 Companies across industries are dealing with the juggling act of balancing the increased reliance on mobile technology and the added distraction the use of those devices often creates.
 In the construction industry, mobile device distraction causes significant annual claims and losses which can affect the entire value chain of the organization.
 According to a JBKnowledge 2019 report, more than 90 percent of the industry relies on smartphones to empower employees with tools for things such as workflow, project management. reporting, and capturing photos/videos of work.
-Add distractions from mobile devices to the equation and the opportunity for accidents, incidents and negative outcomes becomes significant.
+Add distractions from mobile devices and the lack of a mobile management solution to the equation and the opportunity for accidents, incidents and negative outcomes becomes significant.

 Mobile Device Misuse

 Let’s face it, the use of smartphones and tablets on the job may be the norm, but it does come with higher risks if those devices are used at the wrong time or place.
 In the construction industry, inappropriate mobile usage is leading to a significant number of yearly claims and losses, which can ultimately devalue an organization.
 Old Republic Contractors Insurance Group (ORCIG), a producer focusing on specialized insurance coverages and services for trade contractors and large construction projects, has seen the impact of rising injuries and claims in the construction industry in recent years.
 One of the biggest contributors is the risk and loss associated with work-related driving.

 Insurance carriers, like ORCIG, are using data gleaned from safety tech solutions to advise their insured companies on best practices, safety, and ways to reduce loss exposure.
 The comparison of companies protected by driver distraction solutions versus those that are unprotected by these measures is significant.